vemana/vemana.github.io/_posts/2001-01-01-testing-calculator.md

 Segmentation is reasonable progress but we still haven't answered which tests to write and why those tests give us confidence in the implementation.

+## Skip complex argument tests?

+One might argue that complex arguments tests are not required because the code is recursively evaluating each child first and only passing its result to the parent operator.
+So, the complexity of the child argument is immaterial.
+This is certainly a reasonable argument & in fact, one this post will make towards the conclusion.
+But, there are some important reasons to continue investigating further:
+* [Special code structure] The testing strategy of skipping complex arguments is only valid when child evaluation results are passed to the parent
+  * When a code base is touched by many people, this requirement can easily get lost
+  * Often, at the point when the original author moves on, the code has this structure but no one else knows that it has that structure
+* [Node complexity and cardinality] Even if all the code base authors are familiar with the code structure, a large number of node types and/or complex node evaluations can make it hard to maintain the structure
+  * In the above example, we had 5 node types.
+In industrial strength applications - for e.g. translating a user query to sql - this factor can be more than 20
+  * Once we get above a few pages worth of the `evaluate` function, we'll need tools to help ensure that we are always evaluating the children recursively before applying the parent's operator

+If only we had some tools to help us maintain the structure!
+Then, we can simply skip the complex argument tests with confidence.
 <hr>

 # Slaying the strawman